KyleGospo/Steam-Deck-Software-Undervolt/README.md

 The undervolt amount can be changed by editing `/home/deck/.local/bin/set-ryzenadj-tweaks.sh`

 By default a `-5` [curve optimization](https://www.amd.com/system/files/documents/faq-curve-optimizer.pdf) is applied *(via `-set-coall`)*, which should be stable on most hardware.

+There is an experimental section where you can add unstable/unverified settings.
+These can be activated from game mode using the `experimental.sh` script and will not be restored later.
+There is a under volt on section where you can ad the stable/verified settings.
+When the service is enabled these settings will be restored upon next startup so be sure to only put
+'''stable''' settings here!

 ## Activation